 When using public charge points rank in order of importance what type of location you use the most

-It will be of interest to Charge Point Operators that the most popular locations that NI EV drivers wish to see more charge points at, are as follows…
+It will be of interest to Charge Point Operators that your most popular locations for charge points are as follows…

 - Public Car Park